Dan-el Padilla Peralta teaching Roman history at Princeton in 2016.

 The Curriculum sub-group has been looking closely at the courses offered by the Classics department, attempting to make courses and course descriptions more accessible, as well as talking about the required classes which majors take and what those requirements fulfill.

 Lastly, the Department sub-group has been investigating criticism of the name ‘Classical Studies Department’.
 The group has considered whether changing the name to another title, such as ‘Ancient Mediterranean Studies’ is useful.

 The Classical Studies Department at Penn is taking a very necessary, and long overdue, step towards more diversity and inclusion within the department and the university.
 It is time Classics takes a stance on racism; it is time Classics becomes anti-racist.
 This is the first step.

-Cecelia Heintzelman (Penn ’22) is a student at the University of Pennsylvania studying Ancient History and History of Art, with a minor in Global Medieval Studies.
+Cecelia Heintzelman is a junior at the University of Pennsylvania studying Ancient History and History of Art, with a minor in Global Medieval Studies.